julienfullstack/acidsynthv1/capstone-proposal.md

 Name of Project: Julien's 303

 Project's Purpose or Goal: (What will it do for users?)
-To emulate the TB 303 Drum Machine
+To emulate the Roland TB 303 Drum Machine

 List the absolute minimum features the project requires to meet this purpose or goal:
 1. Step sequencer with 16 steps